JuliaPackageMirrors/ZVSimulator.jl/README.md

 #### Package Overview

-The `ZVSimulator` is used for assessing the effectiveness of the zero variance (ZV) principle on arbitrary MCMC samplers and on arbitrary univariate or multivariate distributions.
-The simulation-based evaluation of ZV's effectiveness is made by estimating the variance reduction factor VRF, which is the ratio of the variance of the original estimator over the variance of the ZV estimator.
+The `ZVSimulator` is used for assessing the effectiveness of the zero variance principle on arbitrary MCMC samplers or on arbitrary univariate or multivariate distributions.
+The simulation-based evaluation of ZV's effectiveness is made by estimating the variance reduction factor (VRF), which is the ratio of the variance of the original estimator over the variance of the ZV estimator.

 To compute the variance of the original estimator of a summary statistic, several Monte Carlo chains are simulated from a given MCMC sampler or several sets of independently and identically distributed (i.i.d.) samples are randomly drawn